 - Mainstreamed within IMPACT’s research and includes targeted activities e.g. supervision, mentoring, webinars

-ensure that capacity building is threaded through all activities.
+We also ensured that capacity building was threaded through all activities.
 From our experience, such an approach helps build a strong culture of engagement and ensures sustainability of capacity strengthening gains.

 Our capacity assessments and capacity building work covered a range of capacity competencies with clear indicators to measure progress, for example: